-The world of index ETFs and index mutual funds is surprisingly difficult to understand.
+The world of index funds, ETFs, and mutual funds is surprisingly difficult to understand.
 This article seeks to clarify the many questions posed by beginner and intermediate investors about investing in indices.

 What is an ETF?